Backlog of Wisconsin's unemployment claims expected to continue for months

 The state’s unemployment benefits program has become a hotbed of partisan disagreement since the COVID-19 outbreak began, with Republicans calling on Democratic Gov. Tony Evers and DWD to do more to process claims faster.

-However, Democrats on Wednesday were quick to point to several bills passed over the last eight years by the GOP-led Legislature that restrict Wisconsinite's access to unemployment.
+However, Democrats were quick to point to several bills passed over the last eight years by the GOP-led Legislature that restrict Wisconsinites’ access to unemployment.
 One bill, passed in 2011, created a one-week waiting period before claimants can receive a payment.
+That requirement has been waived since March 15.

 Other legislation over the years include increasing the work search requirement to receive benefits, expanded drug screening requirements and other changes to eligibility or to penalize those who input false information when filing a claim.

-DWD spokesman Ben Jedd said the unprecedented number of unemployment claims received over the last two months have been the primary reason for the department's backlog.
-However he said the legislative changes over the last several years have required more claims to go through the adjudication process, which adds to delays.
+DWD spokesman Ben Jedd said the unprecedented number of unemployment claims received over the last two months is the primary reason for the department’s backlog.
+However, he said the legislative changes over the last several years have required more claims to go through the adjudication process, which adds to delays.

 “This pandemic is revealing how challenges within the Wisconsin unemployment system were caused by Republican policies and further exasperated by their inaction,” Senate Minority Leader Janet Bewley, D-Mason, said in a statement.
 “No matter how hard they try to rewrite their own history, the fact remains that Republicans have spent years tightening and restricting access to unemployment benefits.”